EdD in Higher Education and Social Change

 *[Covering the following areas: Education for diversity and inclusiveness; Theories of education; Roles of education for social justice, human dignity, and environmental sustainability; Theories and practices in higher education, professional education, and community-based popular adult learning.]

-Evaluation of Program Learning Outcomes
+Evaluation by Program Learning Outcomes

 These outcomes will be evidenced in the written assignments for each course–and guided and evaluated by course learning outcomes and module learning outcomes within each course.
 They will also be evaluated and evidenced through the student’s course-based action-research projects, their ongoing dialogue with faculty and the oral exams in each course, in the thesis, and in their collaborations with others, such as in seminars and the online forum.